ZhalaeDaneshvari/NY-Grocery-Store-Access-Analysis/README.md

-# Grocery Store Access Analysis in New York State
+# Food Access and Equity: Socioeconomic Patterns in New York's Grocery Landscape

 ## Overview
 This project analyzes the relationship between grocery store accessibility and socioeconomic factors across New York State census tracts.
 We investigate how median income levels and racial composition correlate with access to grocery stores, providing insights into potential food access disparities.